friedbrice/friedbrice.github.io/_posts/2021-04-22-of-function-instances-and-abstract-syntax.md

 point of view or ring theory) from the ring `PExpr x`.
 To convince you of this, I need to define a function from `Polynomial x` to `PExpr x` that (1) is invertible and that (2) distributes over the ring operations.
-These two facts together would mean that any ring- theoretic statement of fact you could make about `PExpr x` would have a corresponding statement of fact about `Polynomial x`, and vice versa.
+These two facts together would mean that any ring-theoretic statement of fact you could make about `PExpr x` would have a corresponding statement of fact about `Polynomial x`, and vice versa.